joanperelopez/CW-Keyer/README.md

 This project was started in April 2023 based in the CW keyer of K3NG.
 I also took advantage of the good work of K5BCQ by incorporating the MEGA2560 processor.
 My contribution to the project has been very humble:
-  1. I have made a new PCB with SMD components.
+  1. I have made a new schematic and PCB with SMD components.
-  2. the incorporation of a 20x4 display.
+  2. The incorporation of a 20x4 LCD display.
   3. 3D design of a box for the entire new project.
   4. Galvanic isolation of inputs and outputs.
 (Optocouplers and audio transformer).
   5. Side tone regulation.